peer-base/peer-base/docs/API.md

 ## IPFS Circuit Relay support

-Peer-star-app supports using a circuit relay peer.
+peer-base supports using a circuit relay peer.
 For that you need to set up a go-ipfs node with circuit relay enabled.
-On your peer-star-app options, you can then pass in `options.ipfs.relay` with an object with the following attributes:
+On your peer-base options, you can then pass in `options.ipfs.relay` with an object with the following attributes:

 * `relayWSAddr`: the multiaddress for the websocket server of the relay server
 * `apiAddr`: the multiaddress for the relay server API address (which we need for polling the known peers)